Gandji94/Pizza_Shop/README.md

 - Instr() to separate string values
 - CTE
 - Temporary tables
 The output of the data manipulation is displayed in the attached link to the tableau report.
-The link will bring you to the main report from where you can go deeper in the different sections of the report.
+The link will bring you to the main report, where you can go deeper into the different sections.
 The report will display:
 ## Pizza Store Report
   ### Order breakdown of the Pizza Store